Imaged document searches

 Not all titles, plans and dealings are imaged and stored on the Automated Titles System.

 The titles registry will need to manually retrieve non-imaged documents.
-This can take up to 5 business days.
+This can take up to five business days.

 How can I check whether a title, plan or dealing is imaged or non-imaged?